 Here is a helpful YouTube video on how to prune basil so that the plant is healthy and the flavor is at its best…

-- Prevent basil drooping by locating it in 6 hours of morning sun.
-This amount of direct sun ensures the basil is at its most productive and prevents the basil stems growing droopy and unnecessarily leggy as they search for more light.
-Shade at midday and during the afternoon when temperatures are highest, prevents the basil from wilting due to excess heat and helps to keep the soil at the optimal level of moisture.
+- Prevent basil from drooping by locating it within 6 hours of the morning sun.
+This amount of direct sun ensures the basil is at its most productive and prevents the basil stems from growing droopy and unnecessarily leggy as they search for more light.
+Shade at midday and during the afternoon when temperatures are highest prevents the basil from wilting due to excess heat and helps to keep the soil at the optimal level of moisture.
 In cooler climates, basil can often tolerate midday and afternoon sun for most of the growing season, although I would still recommend providing afternoon shade if the temperature suddenly increases significantly.

 - Scale back the use of fertilizer.
-Basil grows well in good compost and does not necessarily require additional fertilizer as this risks drooping stems and impairs the flavor by decreasing the concentration of essential oils.
-Once excess fertilizer has been applied, it can be difficult to revive the drooping appearance, but I would recommend to cut the basil back to 6 inches which should help stimulate some new growth and help the basil to recover.
+Basil grows well in good compost and does not necessarily require additional fertilizer, as this risks drooping stems and impairs the flavor by decreasing the concentration of essential oils.
+Once excess fertilizer has been applied, it can be difficult to revive the drooping appearance, but I would recommend cutting the basil back to 6 inches, which should help stimulate some new growth and help the basil to recover.

-- Basil is an annual plant that last one year and droops with a dying appearance at the end of the growing season.
-Basil eventually turns brown and droops with a dying appearance at the end of its life cycle which only last a year.
+- Basil is an annual plant that lasts one year and droops with a dying appearance at the end of the growing season.
+Basil eventually turns brown and droops with a dying appearance at the end of its life cycle, which only lasts a year.
 Depending on your climate, basil plants can stay productive until early Fall if pruned regularly.

-- The reason for a dying basil plant is usually because of dry soil due to underwatering or the pot is too small and the soil has dried out too quickly in the sun and in high temperatures.
-Basil needs consistently moist soil to prevent the plant from wilting, turning brown and dying.
+- The reason for a dying basil plant is usually because of dry soil due to underwatering or the pot being too small and the soil has dried out too quickly in the sun and in high temperatures.
+Basil needs consistently moist soil to prevent the plant from wilting, turning brown, and dying.

-- To revive dying basil place it in the shade and buffer it from excess wind, ensures the soil is consistently moist but not saturated and prune back any brown leaves.
+- To revive dying basil place it in the shade and buffer it from excess wind, ensure the soil is consistently moist but not saturated, and prune back any brown leaves.
 If the basil is wilting because of drought, basil should perk up and recover after a generous watering.